 By the 1980s, Charlesworth was one of a cohort of artists—among them Cindy Sherman, Richard Prince, Louise Lawler, Laurie Simmons, and Sherrie Levine—who used photography or rephotography to question the supposed banality or neutrality of the images around them.
 Through appropriation and recontextualization, their work illuminated how those images reinforced gender roles and class divides, and enabled ideological, political, and commercial agendas.

-In the past 5 years, Charlesworth, who died at age 66 of an aneurysm, has been the subject of a traveling survey organized by the New Museum (reviewed here) and a handsome monograph published in 2017 by DelMonico Books/Prestel.
-This beautifully produced show is the first to focus on her work from 1977 to 1984, a seminal period in the artist’s development.
+In the past five years, Charlesworth, who died at age 66 of a brain aneurysm, has been the subject of a traveling survey organized by the New Museum (reviewed here) as well as several smaller shows devoted to individual series.
+This beautifully produced exhibition focuses on her work from 1977 to 1984, a seminal period in the artist’s development.

-The exhibition largely reprises Charlesworth’s 1982 exhibition at CEPA, Buffalo, called “In Photography.”
+The show largely reprises Charlesworth’s 1982 exhibition at CEPA Gallery, Buffalo, called “In Photography.”
 A play on Susan Sontag’s 1977 essay collection On Photography, the title of the CEPA show reflected Charlesworth’s ambition, expanded on in a short artist’s statement, not to approach the subject of photography from without, but to embark on “an exploration which is enacted on the field of the image itself, from within.”
-It captures the artist in transition between her conceptual work of the 1970s and the “Objects of Desire” photographs for which she is best known: pictures of clothing, furniture, antiquities, and the like scissored from glossy magazines then rephotographed, individually or in pairs or groups on bright monochrome backgrounds.
+It captures the artist in transition between her conceptual work of the 1970s and the “Objects of Desire” photographs for which she is best known: pictures of clothing, furniture, antiquities, and the like scissored from glossy magazines then rephotographed, individually or in pairs or groups on bright monochrome backgrounds, printed as shiny Cibachrome prints, and framed in lacquered frames.

 An early example of Charlesworth’s “Modern History” newspaper series of the late 1970s opens the exhibition.
 Herald Tribune, November 1977 (1977) consists of individually framed reproductions of a month’s-worth of International Herald Tribune front pages, from which the artist removed all the text except the masthead.
 The images remaining, largely of white men, are shown in their original positions on the page and at their original scale, reflecting the editors’ decisions about the relative importance of each story.
 (Antecedents for this piece can be found in works by politically inclined conceptual artists such as Martha Rosler, who also explored the biases embedded in documentary and advertising photography.)

-From here the show traces Charlesworth’s steps as she methodically examines, through her own photographs, how photography functions in the world.
+From here, the show traces Charlesworth’s steps as she methodically examines, “from within,” how photography functions in the world.
 Her excising of text in the “Modern History” series seems to have led naturally to the presentation of single newspaper images in her next series, “Stills” (1980, 2012).

-For this group of works the artist sourced pictures of people jumping from buildings and reprinted them at human scale, bringing the viewer into the space of their subjects’ last terrible moments.
-In the single example here, a silhouetted man twists in midair between a building and what seems to be the ladder of a fire truck, his probable death forever delayed; the viewer forever caught between voyeurism and pity.
+For this group of works the artist sourced pictures of people falling or jumping from buildings—either in the act of killing themselves or escaping the fire—cropped them, and reprinted them at human scale.
+As in Charlesworth’s “Modern History” series, images are removed from their context.
+In the single example here, a silhouetted man twists in midair between a building and what seems to be the ladder of a fire truck, his probable death forever delayed; our response forever based on projection rather than knowledge.

 “Stills” marks a turning point for Charlesworth, whose focus from this point on is increasingly as much on strategies of display as on content.
-Her “White Lady” series of 1982 consists of a set of three pictures, one of the planet Venus, one of a cave opening in the shape of a woman, and one of a lightning crisscrossing a night sky that the artist has cropped and blown up to the same monumental scale.
-Not only does the artist’s choice of pictures seem far more personal than before, the photographs, with their inky backgrounds, glossy finishes, and matching black frames are as much objects as images.
+From her 1982 series of six photographs, “White Lady,” three are shown here, one of the planet Venus, one of a cave opening in the shape of a woman, and one of lightning crisscrossing a night sky; they have been cropped and blown up to the same monumental scale.
+Not only does the artist’s choice of pictures seem far more personal than before, the photographs, with their inky backgrounds, glossy finishes, and matching black frames, they are as much objects as images.

 Charlesworth next began fragmenting her decontextualized images, often in ways informed by the image itself.
 A picture of a car exploding is torn into bits, rephotographed, and turned into a large-scale mural print; a still from a samurai movie, sliced into curved sections as if by a sword, is enlarged and presented in a blood-red frame.

-The final works here, a set of four dislocated images—of a fashion model; the actress Natalie Wood (here seen through the shape of the Marlboro Man on his horse); a gang of laborers wielding pickaxes; and an ancient vase—each isolated on a bright red background, are the high point of the show.
-Shortly thereafter, the artist would move on to work that was more personal, if no less observant of the dynamics of consumer culture.
+The final works here are the high point of the show: they are four dislocated images, each isolated on a bright red background—a fashion model, the actress Natalie Wood (here seen through the shape of the Marlboro Man on his horse), a gang of laborers wielding pickaxes, and an ancient vase.
+Shortly after making these, the artist would move on to work that was more personal, if no less observant of the dynamics of consumer culture.

-Spanning what was perhaps the most generative period of Charlesworth’s career, this important show finds her making works which—though cerebral—are nevertheless attuned to mystery, and which—though they critique our commodity fetishism—function as desirable commodities themselves.
-Though keenly aware of the ways in which images shape our individual and collective consciousness, Charlesworth had, at the same time, a lifelong affair with beauty.
+Spanning what was perhaps the most generative period of Charlesworth’s career, this important show finds her making works that—though cerebral—are nevertheless attuned to mystery, and that—though they critique our commodity fetishism—function as desirable commodities themselves.
+Keenly aware of the ways in which photographs shape our individual and collective consciousness, Charlesworth had, at the same time, a lifelong fascination with the medium’s visual and physical properties.
 The pieces here map her early seduction.

 Collector’s POV: Prices range from $35000 to $150000, based on size.
 Charlesworth’s work has a relatively thin secondary market track record, with recent prices ranging between $2000 and $12000, but these few transactions may not be entirely representative of the true market for her best work.